Statement and Conclusions:

 The different types of questions covered in this chapter are as follows.

-- One statement with Two Conclusion Based
+- One statement with Two Conclusions Based

 A conclusion is an opinion or decision that is formed after a period of thought or research on some facts or sentence stated by someone.
 A consequent effect has always to be analyzed before reaching the final result or conclusion of a given premise.
 This requires a very systematic and logical approach.